hughobrien/psu-constitution/README.md

 6. To promote, encourage and facilitate student Clubs and Societies equally.

-7. These aims and objects shall be practiced without discrimination on the grounds of age, sex, race, religion, creed, sexual orientation, disability or medical condition, except that action may be taken to promote equality of opportunity
+7. These aims and objects shall be practiced without discrimination on the grounds of age, sex, race, religion, creed, sexual orientation, disability or medical condition, except that action may be taken to promote equality of opportunity.

 8. The PSU shall practice the above aims and objectives independent of any political party or religious organisation.